-As discussed above, when we initiated the OPH2003 study, we did not believe that reliable measurements of GA by FAF images for patients with CNV in the study eye could be performed.
-Therefore, in the clinical trial protocol for the OPH2003 trial, we indicated that patients in any arm of the trial who developed CNV in the study eye, as observed by the investigator, would be removed from the trial and any future study treatments and assessments.
-Based on third-party clinical data published since the OPH2003 trial commenced and discussions with our independent reading center, we believe that GA for patients developing CNV in the study eye who receive standard of care anti-VEGF treatment for the CNV, could potentially be assessed by FAF.
-Based on the foregoing, the protocol for ISEE2008 will provide that patients who develop CNV in the study eye will remain in the trial and continue to receive either Zimura 2 mg or sham, together with standard of care anti-VEGF treatment at the investigator's discretion.
-Measurements of these patients' GA will be included in the primary efficacy analysis if their FAF images can be reliably assessed by the masked reading center.
+As discussed above, when we initiated the GATHER1 trial, we did not believe that reliable measurements of GA by FAF images for patients with CNV in the study eye could be performed.
+Therefore, in the clinical trial protocol for the GATHER1 trial, we indicated that patients in any arm of the trial who developed CNV in the study eye, as observed by the investigator, would be removed from the trial and any future study treatments and assessments.
+Based on third-party clinical data published since the GATHER1 trial commenced and discussions with our independent reading center, we believe that GA for patients developing CNV in the study eye who receive standard of care anti-VEGF treatment for the CNV, could potentially be assessed by FAF.
+Based on the foregoing, the protocol for GATHER2 provides that patients will undergo monthly OCT imaging, and if an investigator suspects that a patient has CNV or if a patient experiences a decrease in visual acuity, as measured by a loss of more than five ETDRS letters between a visit and the immediately prior visit, the independent masked reading center will confirm whether the patient has CNV using multi-modal imaging.
+In the event a CNV case is confirmed, the investigator will treat the CNV with one of two anti-VEGF agents, Lucentis or Eylea® (aflibercept), in accordance with the label for that anti-VEGF agent.
+These patients will remain in the trial and measurements of these patients' GA will be included in the primary efficacy analysis if their FAF images can be assessed by the masked reading center.